- 12-month-old’s milestones chart

 - Displays fear: If the baby sees something that he finds scary, he will cling to the parent right away.
 He will also cry out in fear when it is dark, and he is unable to see his parents.

-- Gets shy or anxious around strangers: When around unfamiliar faces, the baby will panic and get nervous.
+- Gets shy or anxious around strangers: When around unfamiliar faces, the baby might panic and get nervous.
 He may also be shy and hesitant around the unknown person.

 - Tests responses of parents and caretakers: A 12-month-old will assess the way parents respond to his actions.
 For instance, parents’ reaction when he throws an object on the floor or when he deliberately refuses food.